amine-ziad-ounnoughene/GEO-ALGERIA/README.md

     '-- pubspec.yaml
 ```

-here is the structure of the "wilayas_communes.dart" file
+here is the structure of the "wilayas_communes.dart" file or "json/wilayas_communes.json"

 ```json
   {